ervandew/eclim/src/doc/content/vim/index.rst

   For project level settings see the :ref:`:ProjectSettings` command on the :ref:`project documentation page <vim/common/project>`.

+.. _\:EclimDisable:

+- **:EclimDisable** -
+  Allows you to temporarily disable all communication with eclimd for the current vim session.
+Useful if you need to shutdown eclimd for one reason or antoher, and would like to disable vim's attempts to communicate with the non-existant server.

+.. _\:EclimEnable:

+- **:EclimEnable** -
+  Re-enables communication with eclimd (the converse of **:EclimDisable**).

 .. _\:EclimHelp:

 - **:EclimHelp** [<topic>] -